Red-tailed Hawk Mating, Nesting, Feeding and Breeding Habits

 Immature Red-tails are similar in appearance, except the tail is brown, turning reddish the following spring.

-The mating and breeding habits of these birds begin at about three years of age and include aerial displays meant to advertise their readiness for breeding.
+The mating and breeding habits of these birds begin at about three years of age and include aerial displays meant to advertise their readiness for breeding and nesting.

 Red-tailed Hawk Feeding Young at Nest